electroly/sqlnotebook/CONTRIBUTING.md

 ## How to build from source

-- In PowerShell (Windows or WSL), run `ps1/Update-Deps.ps1` to download non-NuGet deps and generate the doc files.
+- In PowerShell on Windows, run `ps1/Update-Deps.ps1` to download non-NuGet deps and generate the doc files.
 - Open `src\SqlNotebook.sln` in Visual Studio and build.

 ## How to edit documentation

 - Use SeaMonkey Composer to edit the files in `doc/`.
 - In WSL, run `ps1/Update-DocFormatting.ps1` to reformat the HTML.
-- In Windows or WSL, run `ps1/Update-Docs.ps1` to rebuild the website and integrated help.
+- In Windows, run `ps1/Update-Docs.ps1` to rebuild the website and integrated help.

 ## How to generate railroad diagram files